Interactive Instructional Media Assessments and Evaluation

 Mixed Paper Item Assessment

 As a way to encourage learners to have fun and remember what they are learning, I created an interactive assessment and review for learners to visually identify mixed paper types and test their knowledge.
+This was a video based assessment designed for an alternate design of the Recycle It Right, Rutherford County! platformed in the Canvas learning management system.

 The following tutorial was created in Genially as a end-of-lesson review: